daisy/pipeline-modules/README.md

 ### Voices

 The voice-family CSS property allows users to specify which voice and TTS engine they want to use.
-If the voice is not found, if the TTS engine is provided without the voice name, or if nothing at all is provided, ssml-to-audio will ask the TTSRegistry which voice is the best match for the requirements (i.e. language and TTS engine).
-This is why TTSRegistry includes an array of voices ordered by their rating.
-This array can be extended with the config file.
-See the user documentation for more information.
+If the voice is not found, if the TTS engine is provided without the voice name, or if nothing at all is provided, ssml-to-audio will ask the Voice Manager which voice is the best match for the requirements (e.g. language and TTS engine).

+The algorithm of voice selection -currently in VoiceManager.java- can be a bit confusing.
+It works as follows:

+##### case 1: one or more criteria are supplied: language, gender, engine

+To reply to such a request, the Voice Manager precomputes 4 lists, each ordered by descending priority:
+- one that tries to match language, gender and engine
+- one that tries to match language and engine
+- one that tries to match language and gender
+- one that tries to match language only

+The algorithm checks the given criteria against these lists one after the other and returns the first voice that matches.
+In other words, a low-priority voice V1 will be chosen over a high-priority voice V2 if V1 is provided by the engine requested by the end-user.

+If no voice is found, it will return the best voice that provides the language "*", if there is any such voice registered.
+These voices are called "multi-lang voices." in the code.

+##### case 2: the full name of the voice is supplied by the end-user

+If the name is found, the corresponding voice is simply returned.
+If it isn't, the Pipeline will try finding a similar voice as long as it is aware of the characteristics (gender, engine and language) to look for, i.e. those of the voice that cannot be found.

+The link between a voice and its fallback counterpart is precomputed and stored in a map.
+Although this map would theoretically do the same job as in the 1st case, the code of the 1st case is not used for generating the map (this is an enhancement that we could think about).
+The only difference is that multi-lang voices compete with regular voices within the 4 lists.

+If yet not fallback voice is found, the algorithm will ignore the voice explicitly requested and instead extract new criteria from the 'voice-family' attribute.
+If other criteria do exist, then it will switch to case 1.

+##### case 3: a voice has been selected, but it doesn't work on the current sentence because of a timeout or for any other reason

+This case is equivalent to the case 2 when the voice is not found.

 ### Skippable elements and audio clips